SeleniumHQ/seleniumhq.github.io/README.md

 ## Quick start

 We use [Hugo](https://gohugo.io/) and the [Docsy theme](https://www.docsy.dev/) to build and render the site.
-You will need the “extended” Sass/SCSS version of the Hugo binary to work on this site.
-We recommend to use Hugo 0.101.0.
+You will need the **extended** Sass/SCSS version of the Hugo binary to work on this site.
+We recommend to use Hugo 0.110.0.

 Steps needed to have this working locally and work on it:

 - Follow the [Install Hugo](https://www.docsy.dev/docs/get-started/other-options/#install-hugo) instructions from Docsy
 - Clone this repository
-- Run `git submodule update --init --recursive`
 - Run `cd website_and_docs`
 - Run `hugo server`